UnAfraid/ExampleTelegramBot/README.md

 # Example Telegram Bot
-This repository contains an example of telegram bot written in Java
+This repository contains an example of telegram bot written in Java (11 and above)

 Current version supports the following commands:
 * /help - Displays help about all or specified command